ilovecaffeine/vietnam-suhi-2025/data/raw/README.md

 # Raw Data

-This directory stores the original input datasets used for calculating the Surface Urban Heat Island (SUHI) index in Vietnam for 2025.
+This directory contains the original datasets used to estimate Surface Urban Heat Island (SUHI) intensity in Vietnam during the study period (April–August 2025).

 ---